estnltk/estnltk/docs/index.rst

     # print timex objects
     pprint(processed.verb_chains)

+Property :class:`estnltk.corpus.Corpus.verb_chain` lists all found :class:`estnltk.corpus.VerbChain` objects.
 This will print out the descriptions of found verb chains::

     ['VerbChain(on, ole, ole, POS)',
      'VerbChain(korraldus, verb, korraldu, POS)',
      'VerbChain(jätkuda ei saa., ei+verb+verb, ei_saa_jätku, NEG)']

-Verb chain detection requires segmented clauses in input corpus, therefore we must use :class:`estnltk.clausesegmenter.ClauseSegmenter` class to analyze the data.
-Property :class:`estnltk.corpus.Corpus.verb_chain` lists all found :class:`estnltk.corpus.VerbChain` objects.
+Note that because the program was ran on morphologically ambiguous text, the word *korraldus* was mistakenly detected as a main verb (past form of the verb *korralduma*).
+In general, morphological disambiguation of the input is an important requirement for verb chain detector, and the quality of the analysis suffers quite much without it.

 Estonian Wordnet